 You are strongly encouraged to go through a pre-application review if youve faced:

 - Military courts-martial

-- Disciplinary actions taken by a state or federal regulatory authority or certification board
+- Disciplinary actions were taken by a state or federal regulatory authority or certification board

 - Serious honor code(academic) violations as described in our Rules of Ethics, such